-RuleSet to Use
+Rule Set to Use

-Name of the rule set to be used for this service.
+File Configuration fields: szRuleSetName Description: Name of the rule set to be used for this service.
 The Rule Set name must be a valid Rule Set.

-5.4.5 SNMP Trap Receiver Service
+5.5.5 SNMP Trap Receiver Service

 SNMP Trap Receiver allows you to receive SNMP messages.
 A rough description of a Trap is that it is somewhat like a Syslog message, just over another protocol (SNMP).
 A trap is generated when the device feels it should do so and it contains the information that the device feels should be transmitted.
 It also contains some (few) standard items, as the version, community etc. Click here to know more about the SNMP Trap Receiver Service.